hytopiagg/sdk/docs/server.entity.height.md

 ## Entity.height property

-The height of the entity's model or block entity's y\*2 half extents.
+The height (y-axis) of the entity's model with scale consideration or block entity's y\*2 half extents.

 **Signature:**